buzinas/tslint-eslint-rules/README.md

 If you didn't find the rule, you can also create an ESLint custom rule for TSLint:

+- Open an issue asking for the rule
-- Forking this repo
+- Fork this repository
+- Create a branch with the rule name, e.g: no-if-usage
-- Run `npm isntall`
+- Run `npm install`
 - Run `gulp` to run the tests and watch for file changes
 - Create your rule tests at `./src/test/rules` and your rule in `./src/rules` with the convetion:
-  - Name: rule-name (hyphenated)
+  - Name: rule-name (hyphenated, e.g: no-if-usage)
-  - File: ruleNameRule.ts (camelCased and with the `Rule` suffix)
+  - File: ruleNameRule.ts (camelCased and with the `Rule` suffix, e.g: noIfUsageRule.ts)
-  - Test File: ruleNameRuleTests.ts (camelCased and with the `RuleTests` suffix)
+  - Test File: ruleNameRuleTests.ts (camelCased and with the `RuleTests` suffix, e.g: noIfUsageRuleTests.ts)
 - Check if all the tests are passing
-- Commit the changes to your repo and open a Pull Request
+- Commit the changes to your repo with the following convention:
+  - Example: `[feat] added use-isnan rule (ref #20)`
+- Finally, open a Pull Request

+You can also contribute with PRs for fixing bugs, or improving performance.
+The commit convention for these are, respectively:
+- Example: `[bug] fixed no-constant-condition rule (ref #9)`
+- Example: `[perf] improved valid-typeof rule (ref #48)`

 ## LICENSE